 Obviously, this has far-ranging impacts across our life: at school, we may take the instantly gratifying option of playing video games instead of revising for exams; at work, we might confront our boss over a minor grievance rather than waiting to cool down and consider the consequences; at home, we might have that slice of cake that’s been seducing us ever since we came through the door, disregarding the diet we’ve been attempting to stick to.

 We are so prone to giving in to instant gratification because the emotional half of our brain responds positively to such stimulation and will try to push you to take the immediate hit of happiness over the long-term benefits.

-Users with shyness or varying degrees of social anxiety can use messaging apps such as WhatsApp and Messenger and whatever the kids are using these days to ‘practice’ social skills in a less-daunting setting and without the pressures that are evident in real-life social situations.
-This can be very useful for these users, however; it only allows them to practice a small aspect of the larger whole of human interaction.
+Users with shyness or varying degrees of social anxiety can use messaging apps such as WhatsApp and Messenger to practice social skills in a less-daunting setting, without the pressures that are evident in real-life social situations.
+This can be very useful, however, it only allows them to practice a small aspect of the larger whole of human interaction.

-This is since we do not exclusively communicate through words; we augment the tone of our voice, we demonstrate body language, and we use touch – all to convey different sub-textual meanings.
-And although messaging apps have built in emojis to try and help convey these meanings, they cannot capture the nuance of natural human communication.
-For example, it cannot capture the eye-roll, shrug of the shoulders, flatness of tone, and slight sigh when I’m asked, “is vegetarian lasagne alright for dinner?”
+This is since we do not exclusively communicate through words; we augment the tone of our voice, we demonstrate body language, we use touch – all to convey different sub-textual meanings.
+And although messaging apps have built-in emojis to try and help convey these meanings, they cannot capture the nuance of natural human communication.

 word locution that will make that sentence flow better.
 I’ll neglect to think of words myself, or even consider that the structure of the sentence should be overhauled to make the meaning clearer.
 I’m substituting my own creativity for a bland resource that anyone can access.